SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: SOMOSPIE Overview

+A common generalization of $k$NN is to use a weighted mean of the $k$ nearest soil moisture ratios, where values from points nearer to $(x^1,\ldots,x^d)$ are given higher weights.
+The variant of $k$NN in our engine is kernel-weighted $k$ nearest-neighbors (KKNN)~\cite{Hechenbichler2004}, implemented with the R package \emph{kknn}.
+It uses a kernel function (i.e., rectangular, triangular, Epanechnikov, Gaussian, rank, or optimal) to compute neighbor weights for the mean.
+Cross-validation is employed (as described above) to determine the number of neighbors and which weighting kernel to use.

-The Hybrid Piecewise Polynomial (HYPPO) module builds upon and extends kNN while mitigating some of its limitations~\cite{Johnston2016}.
-Contrary to kNN, HYPPO allows the degree of prediction models to be larger than $0$.
+The Hybrid Piecewise Polynomial (HYPPO) module builds upon and extends traditional $k$NN in a different way to mitigating some of its limitations~\cite{Johnston2016}.
+Contrary to $k$NN, HYPPO allows local prediction models to be non-linear.
 In other words, the polynomial degrees in HYPPO become a flexible feature of the model.
-To build the prediction model with HYPPO, we start with $n$ sampled data points, $\langle x_1,y_1,z_1 \rangle, \ldots, \langle x_n,y_n,z_n \rangle$.
+To build the prediction model with HYPPO, we start with $n$ training points, $\langle x_1,y_1,z_1 \rangle, \ldots, \langle x_n,y_n,z_n \rangle$.
 We want to predict the value of $z$ (i.e., the soil moisture) for a new, specified coordinate $(x,y)$.
-Following the technique of kNN, we first find the $k$ nearest neighbors of $(x,y)$, then using the data of the $k$ nearest neighbors, HYPPO builds local models using a polynomial whose degree is chosen by $k$-fold cross validation.
-Since the number of nearest neighbors, $k$, is small, the same number is used for the number of cross-validation folds.
-Each of the $k$ data points serves as a test point exactly once: a model is built off of the remaining $k-1$ points and tested at the test point.
-The local model with the least error is then used to predict the value at $\vec{x,y}$.
+Following the technique of $k$NN, we first find the $k$ nearest neighbors of $(x,y)$, then using the data of the $k$ nearest neighbors, HYPPO builds local models using a polynomial whose degree is selected using cross validation as described above.
+Na\"ive generation of a non-linear polynomial on many variables requires a large number of data points.
+With 15 topographic parameters, the initial implementation of HYPPO would require a prohibitive number of neighbors.
+Therefore, as accommodation for more predictors is under development, the present study demonstrates HYPPO using only latitude and longitude as predictors.